Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 ## Death's Door

-When reduced to 0 Hit Points but not killed outright, you remain conscious but are considered to be at *Death’s Door*.
+When reduced to 0 Hit Points but not killed outright, you remain conscious but are considered to be at *Death's Door*.
 You must immediately make a Resolve Check unless you are already under the effects of either **Resolute** or **Meltdown**.

 - **Damage and Failures.** Each instance of damage from a single source counts as one 'Death :d20-save: **Saving Throw** Failure', with Critical Hits counting as two failures.
 Upon accumulating three failures or if the damage equals or exceeds your Hit Point maximum, you **die** instantly.
-- **Stabilization.** While at Death’s Door, anyone (including yourself) may attempt to stabilize you with a DC 10 Wisdom (Medicine) check.
+- **Stabilization.** While at Death's Door, anyone (including yourself) may attempt to stabilize you with a DC 10 Wisdom (Medicine) check.
 A successful check grants one 'Death :Saving Throw Success', with critical successes granting two.
 Upon gaining three 'Death Saving Thro Successes', you regain 1 Hit Point.
 - **Healing.** Direct healing removes you from Death's Door and allows you to heal for the expected amount.

 ## Resolve Check